aPToul/BookReader/README.md

 A trial is taken 15 times to obtain an average.

-To actually index the book, one could use chaining to add a list of positions for each word found.

 RESULTS:

 On average, it took about 1.36 seconds for the hash table, 33.5 seconds for the binary tree, and 38.8 seconds for the sorted list to count the words in a novel with 52,071 words.
 For fun, an unsorted list was used.
 It took a whopping 788.4 seconds.